Schwitzd/schwitzd.me/content/whoami.md

 I have been using Linux since back in 2003 when my father made me try SUSE Linux, from there I have tried them all. currently I use Arch Linux on my laptop and Debian on my Servers.

+:open_book: Much of my knowledge comes from people in the internet community who have decided to share their expertise freely.
+This website and my [Github page](https://github.com/Schwitzd/) is my commitment to give something back to the community in the hope that one day someone will benefit from my resources.

 :love_letter: Contact me:

 * me at schwitzd dot me